Rebuilding St. John's: Reconstruction after the 1892 Fire

 Compared to today, St. John's in 1892 was very compact.
 The city was primarily a port whose economy depended on the harbour, and most people worked in offices, warehouses, factories, and wharves located near the water.
 People lived within walking distance of their workplaces, and within reach of shops and services.
 The town was therefore mostly confined to the area surrounding the harbour, between the Battery in the east, Riverhead (where the Waterford River enters the harbour) in the west, and Military Road in the north, although some larger merchants' homes were built as far north as Circular Road.
 The city consisted of narrow streets, row houses, and attached businesses, most of the latter concentrated on Water and Duckworth streets.
 The surrounding land, today comprising most of the city's area, was farmland, with summer homes and large private estates.
 Businesses were established around both sides of the harbour to take advantage of valuable waterside space.
 Many of the north side businesses were destroyed in the fire, which completely burned the area from the corner of Freshwater and Cookstown Roads (where the fire started), down Cookstown Road, Carter's Hill and Beck's Cove to the harbour, and then east along the harbourfront between Water Street in the south and Harvey and Military Roads in the north, as far east as the Devon Row.

 In the immediate aftermath, the most pressing need was to feed and shelter the homeless.
-A Relief Committee was appointed by the colonial government (not the Municipal Council), officially by Chief Justice Frederic Carter, who was serving as Administrator in the absence of Governor O'Brien, who was in England.
+A relief committee was appointed by the colonial government (not the Municipal Council), officially by Chief Justice Frederic Carter, who was serving as Administrator in the absence of Governor O'Brien, who was in England.
 The Committee handled the donations which quickly began arriving from Great Britain, the U.S., and Canada, which came in the form of cash (eventually totaling $364,000) as well as food, clothing, and building materials.
-Although many of the burned-out families were able to move in with friends and relatives, the Committee erected temporary buildings at Bannerman Park, including cookhouses and a hospital, and also near the railway terminal.
+Although many of the burned-out families were able to move in with friends and relatives, the Committee erected temporary buildings at Bannerman Park, including cookhouses and a hospital, and built other temporary structures near the railway terminal.
 The Royal Navy supplied 87 tents which were pitched at Quidi Vidi Lake, and some families were housed in an empty warehouse.
 In total, about 1,900 people were provided with temporary shelter.
 Most families were able to find new accommodations in the city by December 1892, but the Relief Committee built 98 temporary houses for those who could not.

 That the city was able to rehouse its citizens so quickly was largely due to the donations received.
 Donations included nails, shingles, felt, glass and lumber.
 The Relief Committee also purchased over 6,000,000 board feet of lumber, most of which was used to build new houses.
 About 400 were under construction by September, and over the next year the Committee provided supplies for 1,037 new houses containing 1,540 tenements, on condition that the owners would house some of the homeless for one year.
 Although the fire risks of wood construction were clear, the pressing need to build new houses before winter set in worked against the establishment of new building regulations in residential areas.
 Using brick and stone would have greatly increased the time and expense involved.